Common raven: Intelligence

 A study published in 2011 found that ravens can recognise when they are given an unfair trade during reciprocal interactions with conspecifics or humans, retaining memory of the interaction for a prolonged period of time.
 Birds that were given a fair trade by experimenters were found to prefer interacting with these experimenters compared to those that did not.
 Furthermore, ravens in the wild have also been observed to stop cooperating with other ravens if they observe them cheating during group tasks.

 Common ravens have been observed calling wolves to the site of dead animals.
 The wolves open the carcass, leaving the scraps more accessible to the birds.
 They watch where other common ravens bury their food and remember the locations of each other's food caches, so they can steal from them.
 This type of theft occurs so regularly that common ravens will fly extra distances from a food source to find better hiding places for food.
 They have also been observed pretending to make a cache without actually depositing the food, presumably to confuse onlookers.

 Common ravens are known to steal and cache shiny objects such as pebbles, pieces of metal, and golf balls.
 One theory is that they hoard shiny objects to impress other ravens.
 Other research indicates that juveniles are deeply curious about all new things, and that common ravens retain an attraction to bright, round objects based on their similarity to bird eggs.
 Mature birds lose their intense interest in the unusual, and become highly neophobic.

-The first large-scale assessment of ravens' cognitive abilities suggests that, by four months of age, ravens do about as well as adult chimps and orangutans on tests of causal reasoning, social learning, theory of mind, etc.
+The first large-scale assessment of ravens' cognitive abilities suggests that, by four months of age, ravens do about as well as adult chimpanzees and orangutans on tests of causal reasoning, social learning, theory of mind, etc.

 Play

 There has been increasing recognition of the extent to which birds engage in play.
 Juvenile common ravens are among the most playful of bird species.
 They have been observed to slide down snowbanks, apparently purely for fun.
 They even engage in games with other species, such as playing catch-me-if-you-can with wolves, otters and dogs.

 Common ravens are known for spectacular aerobatic displays, such as flying in loops or interlocking talons with each other in flight.
+And often, ravens can be seen soaring over hilly or mountainous terrain, taking advantage of ridge lift.

 They are also one of only a few wild animals who make their own toys.
 They have been observed breaking off twigs to play with socially.